 *Rate reflects Active-duty Departmental Award applied after enrollment in online MEEM program.

-Candidates for the online Engineering Management program are experienced professionals who have earned a bachelor’s degree in engineering or related STEM areas.
+Candidates for the online Engineering Management degree are working professionals with a bachelor’s degree in engineering or related STEM fields.
 Acceptable degrees in STEM need to have sufficient science and math background.
 Examples of sufficient science and math include two semesters of calculus and two semesters of science with lab.
 If you are unsure whether your bachelor’s degree qualifies for admission, please send us your unofficial transcripts for review.

-Approximately 180,100 engineering managers were employed nationwide in 2016, and this occupation will continue to grow in the next decade (www.bls.gov).
-Our graduates are equipped with the knowledge and skills necessary to gain promotions and higher paying managerial positions in engineering areas such as:
+Approximately 192,500 engineering managers were employed nationwide in 2016, and this occupation will continue to grow in the next decade (www.bls.gov/ooh/management/architectural-and-engineering-managers.htm).
+Online engineering management graduates are equipped with the skills necessary to gain higher-paying management positions in areas including:

 Note: Electronic transcripts are only accepted directly from the institution(s).
 Please have electronic transcripts sent directly to UofL Graduate Admissions Office.